newptcai/BeeEncoder.jl/README.md

 ### Convert the problem to CNF

-As I mentioned above, you can also compile your problem into CNF DIMACS format.
+As I mentioned earlier, you can also compile your problem into CNF DIMACS format.
 For example
 ```
 /BumbleBEE beeSolver/bExamples/ex_sat.bee -dimacs ./ex_sat.cnf ./ex_sat.map
 ```
-will create two files `ex_sat.cnf` and `ex_sat.map` in the current folder.
-The top few lines of `ex_sat.cnf` looks like this.
+will create two files `ex_sat.cnf` and `ex_sat.map`.
+The top few lines of `ex_sat.cnf` looks like this
 ```
 c DIMACS File generated by BumbleBEE
 p cnf 37 189